fabiommendes/sidekick/docs/types/list.rst

         Cons: Case('head', 'tail')

-On top of that, of course you can expect a standard sequence interface and a few methods for better handling those types.
+On top of that, of course, there are many methods and you can expect a standard sequence interface and a few methods for better handling those types.

 Sidekick's lists are immutable and are efficient for first element insertion/deletion.
-You have to consider this when implementing algorithms with those singly linked lists.
+You have to consider this when implementing algorithms with singly linked lists.

 .. ignore-next-block
 .. code-block:: python